public-square/rag_n_chat/django/setup.md

 ```

 ### 5.2 RAG Repositories
-Repositories may be specified with or without a branch, and the leading `/`
+Github repositories may be specified as `owner/repo/branch`.
+Branch is optional,
-is optional.
-If the branch is not specified, `main` is assumed.
+and a leading `/` is ignored if present.
+If the branch is not specified, `main`
+is assumed.
 ```bash
 curl -X POST -H "Content-Type: application/json" \
 http://localhost:8001/api/repo/vectorize/ \